-- By facilitating, throughout the world, exchanges of ideas among Member Organizations and among the individual members of these organizations.
+- Facilitating, throughout the world, exchanges of ideas among Member Organizations and among the individual members of these organizations;

-- By creating and maintaining contacts among Member Organizations and by encouraging the adoption of common practices and policies;
+- Creating and maintaining contacts among Member Organizations and by encouraging the adoption of common practices and policies;

-- By promoting the dissemination and application of all information;
+- Promoting the dissemination and application of all information;

-- By cooperating with national and international scientific and technical fisheries organizations;
+- Cooperating with national and international scientific and technical fisheries organizations;

-- By encouraging the introduction of uniformity of nomenclature and standardization in matters such as information storage and retrieval;
+- Encouraging the introduction of uniformity of nomenclature and standardization in matters such as information storage and retrieval;

-- By organizing meetings, particularly the World Fisheries Congress which will be the primary function of the Council;
+- Organizing meetings, particularly the World Fisheries Congress which will be the primary function of the Council;

-- By recognizing outstanding contributions of scientists and professionals through various awards and scholarships;
+- Recognizing outstanding contributions of scientists and professionals through various awards and scholarships; and